OpenSCvx/OpenSCvx/docs/Usage/tutorials.md

     return value
 ```

 Lets go ahead and define what our obstacles will look like.
-To get a more fundamental understanding of how I am parameterizing ellipsoids, I would direct the interested reader to what I consider to be the [bible of ellipsoide](https://tcg.mae.cornell.edu/pubs/Pope_FDA_08.pdf).
+To get a more fundamental understanding of how I am parameterizing ellipsoids, I would direct the interested reader [here](https://tcg.mae.cornell.edu/pubs/Pope_FDA_08.pdf).

 ```python
 A_obs = []